cpsoinos/nuxt-svgo/README.md

 </script>
 ```

+## Important note for `url_encode` query

+`xmlns="http://www.w3.org/2000/svg"` attribute is required for uri data to work. in some rare cases, it may not be there. make sure it exists when using `url_encode` query or the image will not be shown.

 ## Usage with TypeScript

 When importing a SVG component in TypeScript, you will get a "Cannot find module" error.
 In order to fix thix, you need to provide a type declaration to tell TypeScript how to handle SVG components.
 Here's an example, using a `custom.d.ts` file at the application's root: